p3palazzo/comparative-histories/chapter.md

 taught in German-speaking countries as part of a professional curriculum in architecture [@neumann:2002teaching, 374-5].

-Of course, many of the early assumptions of classical *Bauforschung* went on to be refuted, most notably Durm's reconstruction of the primitive wooden Doric entablature after Charles Chipiez.[^1] Since the 1950s, however, stratigraphy has contributed a great deal to the current
+Of course, many of the early results of classical *Bauforschung* went on to be refuted, most notably Durm's reconstruction of the primitive wooden Doric entablature after Charles Chipiez.[^1] Since the 1950s, however, stratigraphy has contributed a great deal to the current